HTTP to HTTPS Redirects: The Complete Guide

 Once your domain is on the HSTS preload list, every Chrome, Firefox, Safari, and Edge user will be forced to use HTTPS.
 Removing your domain from the list takes months and requires a browser update to take effect.
 Only preload after you are 100% committed to HTTPS on all subdomains.

-SEO Checklist for HTTP to HTTPS
+SEO checklist for HTTP to HTTPS

 After implementing the redirect, verify these SEO elements: